Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 ## Provision a Persistent Volume

-Alluxio master can be configured to use a persistent volume for storing the journal.
+Alluxio master can be configured to use a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for storing the journal.
 The volume, once claimed, is persisted across restarts of the master process.
-Prepare a persistent volume on hosts eligible to run the Alluxio master process.

 Create the persistent volume spec from the template.
-Modify the storage capacity as needed.
+The access mode `ReadWriteMany` is used to allow multiple Alluxio master nodes to access the shared volume.
 ```bash
 $ cp alluxio-journal-volume.yaml.template alluxio-journal-volume.yaml
 ```

+Note: the spec provided uses a `hostPath` volume for demonstration on a single-node deployment.
+For a multi-node cluster, you may choose to use NFS, AWSElasticBlockStore, GCEPersistentDisk or other available persistent volume plugins.

 Create the persistent volume.
 ```bash